intmus/inttheory22-23/_20-extended-and-mediant-harmonies/a1-ex-extendedharmonies.md

 ---
 layout: chapter
-title: 20a Examples - Extended Tertian Harmonies and Non-chord Tones
+title: 20a Lesson - Extended Tertian Harmonies and Non-chord Tones
 abc: true
 ---

-To this point in the course, we have only studied harmony based on triads and seventh chords, but as we have shown in the units covering chromaticism, triads and seventh chords are simply a result created by the underlying voice leading that makes tonality work.
-Because of this, it is possible to have extensions beyond seventh chords that function as chord tones.
-Analyze the following excerpt from the famous tune *The Girl from Ipanema* composed by Antonio Carlos Jobim.
-Label each chord with leadsheet symbols and Roman numerals with inversion figures as well as all non-chord tones.
-(Note that measure 6 is particularly tricky if you have never seen a tri-tone substitution in jazz.
-For that measure, you may want to consider the melody separately and change one pitch of the chorale chord to create an augmented sixth chord.)
+To this point in the course, we have only studied harmony based on triads and seventh chords, but as we have shown in the units covering chromaticism, triads and seventh chords function in progressions due to the underlying voice leading in diatonic harmony.
+If we look at the construction of melodies and their interactions with vertical harmonies, we can find ways to expand the tertian stack to include extensions beyond seventh chords that function as chord tones.

+Let us start by analyzing the following "chorale" arrangement based on the famous tune *The Girl from Ipanema* composed by Antonio Carlos Jobim.
+Label each chord with leadsheet symbols and Roman numerals, while paying particular attention to labeling all non-chord tones.
+Note that measure 6 is particularly tricky, but you only need to look back into the previous unit for a way to understand that harmony.
+For that measure, you may want to consider the melody separately and enharmonically re-spell one pitch of the chorale chord.

 {% capture ex1 %}X:1
 T:Girl from Ipanema